 .

-To jump to a specific type of support use the navigation bar at the top of the screen.
+To jump to a specific type of support, use the navigation bar at the top of the screen.

 This workshop focuses on the connections and links between your course areas.
 You will spend some time exploring how your studies connect to ensure that you are prepared for your assessments with strategies to explore and apply your understanding.